aacostamx/Reversing-Strings-Inside-Parentheses/README.md

 # ReversingStringsInsideParentheses
-Reversing Strings Inside Parentheses Example
+<h1>Reversing Strings Inside Parentheses Example</h1>
-This algorithm should reverse the string inside the parnetheses
+- This algorithm should reverse the string inside the parnetheses

 Example: